Bobby Abu Dhabi Was Four Years Old When He Died Suddenly

 “It looks like we dodged a bullet.”

-At the time of the fall, Victor Espinoza and Bobby Abu Dhabi were training for next Saturday’s race, the Bing Crosby Stakes next Saturday.
+At the time of the fall, Victor Espinoza and Bobby Abu Dhabi were training for next Saturday’s race, the Bing Crosby Stakes.

 “He has regained about 50% of the feeling already.
 Doctors are optimistic he’ll fully recover fairly quickly.”